What is Sea Change?

 It is a collaborative non-statutory plan process covering the 1.2 million ha of ocean, but also the land draining into the Hauraki Gulf.
 This includes dairy farms in the Hauraki, Thames-Coromandel, Matamata-Piako and South Waikato districts.

-A stakeholder working group (SWG) has been taking an integrated approach to securing a healthy, productive and sustainable future for the Gulf.
-They will make recommendations that will guide the development of policies and processes with a view to safeguarding the Hauraki Gulf's core cultural, environmental, social and economic values.
+The stakeholder working group (SWG) took an integrated approach to securing a healthy, productive and sustainable future for the Gulf.
+They have made recommendations that will guide the development of policies and processes with a view to safeguarding the Hauraki Gulf's core cultural, environmental, social and economic values.
 This will change how the Gulf is managed and how you farm.

-DairyNZ is supporting the SWG by providing technical advice.
+DairyNZ has supported the SWG by providing technical advice.
 Our water scientists have analysed trends of water quality indicators over the past decade.